CIS corridor into the US

 Logos from Russia, Kazakhstan, Belarus, the eastern Mediterranean, the Gulf, and central Asia do not count as US traction with the American buyer.
 The reference list has to be rebuilt around US clients, US-recognised global names, or anonymised case structures that translate to the American category.

 With an inquiry and a short qualifying conversation.
-Three engagement shapes are available: Market Entry Sprint (six to ten weeks), Cross-Border Build (three to six months), or Group Partnership (monthly retainer, twelve-month minimum).
+Three engagement shapes are available: Market-Entry Marketing Sprint (six to ten weeks), Cross-Border Marketing Build (three to six months), or Global Marketing Partnership (monthly retainer, twelve-month minimum).
 Fit and pricing are confirmed in the qualifying conversation, not published.

 Tell us what the US is doing to your pipeline.